-We provide high quality tools and instruction so youth and community groups can immediately begin to learn and create projects in a safe and engaging environment.
+We provide high-quality tools and instruction so youth and community groups can immediately begin to learn and create projects in a safe and engaging environment.
 Professionals and experienced users mentor the students, who celebrate the joy of making something with their own hands as they learn project design and teamwork.
-The making process helps develop problem-solving skills, self-esteem and resilience.
-As they exercise creativity to build custom projects, they also apply principals of math and science to real life situations.
+The making process helps develop problem-solving skills, self-esteem, and resilience.
+As they exercise creativity to build custom projects, they also apply principles of math and science to real-life situations.

 We offer need-based scholarships and subsidized memberships.
 As a nonprofit, we must raise the funds to offer scholarships or discounted rates because our costs are real, and your donations helps us do this.

 We strive to be an inclusive, accessible resource for all members of our community.
 We understand the cost of living is high in our area and seek private and grant funding to keep our monthly membership rates affordable for all.